 Chandeliers Add Attitude to Any Room

 Choosing a chandelier and hanging it takes planning.
-We placed them in bedrooms and baths.
+We’ve placed them in a lot of dining rooms and kitchens.
+We’ve installed them in bedrooms and baths.
 We’ve added them over conversation areas in living rooms.
 For a chandelier that hangs perfectly over a dining table:

 - Suspend it 28-32” above the tabletop.